adampointer/go-deribit/README.md

 ## Current Limitations

 This is a work in progress!
 As I am building this library as I develop my own trading bot, I am only implementing features as and when I need them.
 I have not gone and added every single RPC method.
 It is, however, trivial to do so and I absolutely accept pull requests.

+I Will likely not do any further work on this v1 implementation as the v2 API is on test.
+The v2 version of this library is in the pipeline.

 ## Example Usage